-Following the legalization of marijuana in 2012, the state of Washington has seen a rise in fatal accidents involving THC, as well as a rise in accidents that included poly-drugs (both THC and alcohol), per a study by the Washington Traffic Safety Commission.
+Following the legalization of marijuana in 2012, the state of Washington has seen a rise in fatal accidents involving THC as well as a rise in accidents that included poly-drugs (both THC and alcohol), per a study by the Washington Traffic Safety Commission.
 THC has also been involved in accidents caused by speeding or distracted driving, further increasing the risks associated with DUID accidents.
-If a negligent driver had 5 ng/ml of THC in their blood, they can be charged with a DUID and liable for any damages or injuries caused to other drivers.
+If a negligent driver had 5 ng/mL of THC in their blood, they can be charged with a DUID and are liable for any damages or injuries caused to other drivers.

-For example, a child who suffers a traumatic brain injury in an accident with a drunk driver may have cognitive or development issues in the future.
-These complications can add unforeseen expenses, including medical costs; physical therapy sessions; special education; in-home care; time the parents have to spend with the child, unable to work; and special equipment for a productive lifestyle.
+For example, a child who suffers a traumatic brain injury (TBI) in an accident with a drunk driver may have cognitive or development issues in the future.
+These complications can add unforeseen expenses, including medical costs; physical therapy sessions; special education; in-home care; time that the parents have to spend with the child, unable to work; and special equipment for a productive lifestyle.